Ezra Richter stared at a set of footprints in the snow.

 The next morning, Isolde made coffee.
 She had some stew.
 She found a bag and packed some clothes, enough for her and Willem.
 She grabbed a few bottles and packed food for them.
 She used her mother’s makeup to at least cover her acne.
 Isolde grabbed anything she thought would sell.

 She pulled her backpack on and bundled up the baby.
-She stepped out of the house and onto the road.
-Her boots crunched in the freshly fallen snow.
+She stepped out of the house and onto the road, her footprints disappearing in the freshly fallen snow.